jimp-dev/gifwrap/README.md

 When a `BitmapImage` is provided, the constructed `BitmapImage` is a deep clone of the provided one, so that each image's pixel data can subsequently be modified without affecting each other.

 `backgroundRGBA` is an optional parameter representing a pixel as a single number.
 In hex, the number is as follows: 0xRRGGBBAA, where RR is the red byte, GG the green byte, BB, the blue byte, and AA the alpha value.
-An AA of 0xFF is considered opaque, and all other AA values are treated as transparent.
+An AA of 0x00 is considered transparent, and all non-zero AA values are treated as opaque.

 <a name="BitmapImage+blit"></a>